In WA, operators of certain types of heavy vehicles must become accredited to gain a permit or notice from Main Roads.

 Accreditation is valid for three years at a cost of $225.

-Your query may already be explained in the Accreditation FAQ section.
+Your query may already be explained in the Accreditation FAQ page.
 If not, send us your query by email to email@example.com.
 If you would like to speak with an Accreditation officer, please phone 138 HVO (138 486).